zrythm/zrythm/TRADEMARKS.md

 # Objective of this Policy
 The objective of this trademark policy is:
-- to encourage widespread use and adoption of the Zrythm trademarks
 - to clarify proper usage of Zrythm trademarks by third parties
 - to prevent misuse of Zrythm trademarks that can